Loring Air Force Base: Second-half of the Cold War

 In 1988, the Air Force decided to close three of its nuclear weapons stations at its SAC bases.
 In addition to Loring, other bases around the world were scaled back.
 As the B-1B Lancer was now predicted to become the mainstay of nuclear defense for the country, Loring was deemed unnecessary for nuclear weapons stationing.
 That same year, fears began to surface that Loring would be an on the list of the 1988 Base Realignment and Closure Commission.
 As a result, the community began to rally around the base, which at the time included 3,800 military personnel, 1,000 civilian employees, generated an $80 million payroll the previous year, and was the subject of $34 million in construction services.

 In 1989, it was proposed to list Loring on the Environmental Protection Agency's National Priorities List.
 This was due to the presence of waste oil, fuel, solvents, and pesticides in the soil.
 Additionally, the burning of waste also created problems, in addition to the use of landfills in old gravel pits on site.
-The fire training area also needed clean up, as materials were burned until 1974 on that site.
+The fire training area also needed remediation, as materials were burned there until 1974.
 Loring was officially added to the list in February 1990.

 During Operation Desert Storm, Loring's tankers were responsible for refueling aircraft transiting the Atlantic.
 It was also used as a stopover for aircraft travelling to the Persian Gulf region due to its vital position.
-The base was also vital because it allowed planes to be maintained, planes which sometimes would be unable to reach their destination without maintenance.
+The base was vital because it allowed aircraft maintenance, as some would be unable to reach their destination without maintenance.
 Between 2 August 1990 and 10 May 1991, more than 1,700 aircraft transiting between America and the Persian Gulf region landed at Loring.
 These included the C-141 Starlifter, C-5 Galaxy, C-130 Hercules, C-21A, A-4 Skyhawk, A-10 Thunderbolt II, Boeing 707, F-16 Fighting Falcon, F/A-18 Hornet, F-111 Aardvark, P-3 Orion, TR-1A Dragonlady, U-2 Dragonlady, B-52 Stratofortress, KC-10 Extender, KC-135 Stratotanker, E-3A Sentry, EA-6B Mercury, and E-8A Joint Stars aircraft.